-9 Classes Every Medical Assisting School Should Teach
+9 Classes Every Medical Assistant School Should Teach

-Even though Medical Assisting programs and classes vary across the country (and depend on state accreditation standards), there are a number of common subjects most medical assisting students will learn about.
+Even though Medical Assistant Programs and classes vary across the country (and depend on state accreditation standards), there are a number of common subjects most medical assisting students will learn about.

 Since medical assistants perform a variety of clinical and administrative duties within a medical office, adequate training in a broad range of subjects is necessary to accomplish the common tasks often required of by medical assistants.

-The following list is a snapshot of some of the classes you should take in your medical assisting program:
+The following list is a snapshot of some of the classes you should take in your Medical Assistant Program:

 This might seem overwhelming at first, but remember that these classes are not taught all at once.
-Depending on the medical assisting program you join, you will take one to three classes at a time.
+Depending on the Medical Assistant Program you join, you will take one to three classes at a time.

 And, some of these classes might be blended together.
 For example, the Medical Insurance class might include a study of bookkeeping; or the Patient Care course might include a study of laboratory procedures.
 You may only have to take 6 to 8 classes to graduate, but make sure these subjects are included in your study.